In Stock

 Mulching, Fertilising & Watering

-Apply a 5–10 cm layer of straw, compost, or sugarcane mulch around the base in winter and spring, after pruning and feeding, to conserve moisture, suppress weeds, and regulate soil temperature.
+Mulch: Apply a 5–10 cm layer of straw, compost, or sugarcane mulch around the base in winter and spring.
+Do this after pruning and feeding to conserve moisture, suppress weeds, and regulate soil temperature.
 Reapply in summer if needed, especially in warmer or drier regions.
 Keep mulch 5–10 cm away from the stems.

 Years 1–2 (Establishment):

-• Second winter: Retain 6–8 outward-facing canes, cut back by one-quarter.
-Prune side shoots to 3–4 buds.
+Second winter: Remove weak, inward-growing, or crowded shoots to keep the centre open.
+Retain 6–8 outward-facing canes, cut back by one-quarter, and prune side shoots to 3–4 buds.

 Year 3 Onward (Maintenance):